gospider007/fingerproxy/README.md

 </p>

 ---
-<h2 align="center">A crawler-focused forward proxy with fingerprint spoofing</h2>

 <h2 align="center">Fingerproxy is a fully featured Golang-based forward proxy app with browser fingerprint spoofing.
 With just a few lines of code, you can enable powerful fingerprint proxy capabilities.
 It provides unified support for HTTP/1, HTTP/2, WebSockets protocols.</h2>

 ## The fingerprints used in the project are generated from: [fp](https://github.com/gospider007/fp)
+## The root certificate can be downloaded here: [root certificate](https://github.com/gospider007/gtls/blob/master/ssl/gospider.crt)

+# features
 * True forward proxy transmission, implemented no differently from an IP proxy server
 * Simultaneous support for HTTP, HTTPS, and SOCKS5 proxy protocols on the same port
 * Automatic upgrade to HTTP/2